SHIVA SHAKTI LOKA

 C-IAYT, NAMA-CAYT, PK, LMT, PCPN-AC, AHC, JYOTISHA

-General Nursing & Intensive Care Pediatric Nursing 900 hrs, Classical hatha yoga 750 hrs TT, 1200 hrs Āyurveda & Pañcha Karma, 250 hrs End of Life Counseling, SYT 800 hrs, AYT 200 hrs, 150 hrs QRA Health Analysis, 800 hrs AHC, JYOTISHA 3 year program with Steven Highburger.
+General Nursing & Intensive Care Pediatric Nursing 900 hrs, Classical hatha yoga 750 hrs TT, 1200 hrs Āyurveda & Pañcha Karma, 250 hrs End of Life Counseling, SYT 800 hrs, AYT 200 hrs, 150 hrs QRA Health Analysis, 800 hrs AHC, JYOTISHA 3 years - 6 levels program with Steven Highburger.
+Medical Astrology level I & II, Vedic Psychology Astrology with Steven Highburger.

 I am on the faculty of the 800 hours Inner Peace Yoga Therapy program and I offer professional therapeutic teachings for yoga therapists combining Āyurveda, Yoga and Tantra in a multi-dimensional approach to health and well-being.